 We recycle our organic waste at our head office and in all of our shop locations, and in most cases we do this through a company called Natural Recovery Systems.
 This company was founded over two decades ago with the aim of efficiently processing organic waste.
 Their plant utilises a type of composting called ‘in-vessel’ composting, as opposed to the more common ‘wind-row’ composting (which is common for farming and domestic waste).

 In-vessel composting is a very active method of composting.
-There are two main goals to this process: firstly, to break down the organic matter into a fine humus, and secondly to pasteurise the resulting product, to prevent the spread of seeds and weeds in the resulting compost.
-To break down the food waste, Natural Recovery Systems uses positive airflow through the mixture of food waste, sawdust and plant mulch.
-This positive airflow generates a lot of aerobic activity in the food waste, enabling microorganisms to oxidise carbon to produce carbon dioxide.
+There are two main goals to this process: 1. to break down the organic matter into a fine humus, and 2. to pasteurise the resulting product and prevent the spread of seeds and weeds in the resulting compost.
+To break down the food waste, Natural Recovery Systems uses positive airflow through a mixture of food waste, sawdust and plant mulch.
+This positive airflow generates a lot of aerobic activity in the food waste, enabling micro-organisms to oxidise carbon to produce carbon dioxide.

-The final product, a nutrient rich humus, is then sold to broadacre farms across Victoria as an organic compost that enriches the soil for food production.
-The compost is in high demand because of the guarantee of pasteurisation, and the high nutrient content.
+The final product, a nutrient-rich humus, is then sold to farms across Victoria as an organic compost that enriches the soil for food production.
+This compost is in high demand because of the guarantee of pasteurisation, and the high nutrient content.